 rel_operator is the relational operator that links the two expressions.

-For example, the following SELECT statement retrieves the names of employees who make \$20,000 or more.
+''' Retrieve the names of employees who make $20,000 or more.
+SELECT last name,first name FROM emp WHERE salary >= 20000 '''

-'''

-SELECT last_name,first_name FROM emp WHERE salary >= 20000

-'''

 The WHERE clause can also use expressions such as these: